mrjrask/MMM-MLBScoresAndStandings/README.md

 - **Header width** matches `maxWidth` and stays in the default MM font (Roboto Condensed).
 - **Highlighted teams** accept a single string `"CUBS"` or an array like `["CUBS","NYY"]`.
 - **layoutScale** is the quickest way to fix oversize boxes—values below `1` compact the layout.
-- The rotation order is fixed as: *Scoreboard → (NL/AL East) → (NL/AL Central) → (NL/AL West) → NL WC → AL WC*.
+- When both standings views are enabled the rotation order is *Scoreboard → (NL/AL East) → (NL/AL Central) → (NL/AL West) → NL WC → AL WC*.
+Pages you disable are skipped entirely.
-- By default the scoreboard renders one column with four games.
-Adjust `scoreboardColumns` and `gamesPerColumn` to fit your layout (e.g., `scoreboardColumns: 2` keeps four games per column for eight total per page).
-You can still provide `gamesPerPage` to override the derived total if needed.
+- The default scoreboard layout now shows **two columns and up to four games** at a time.
+  Adjust `scoreboardColumns`, `gamesPerColumn`, or `gamesPerPage` to taste.
+- Toggle `showDivisionStandings` or `showWildCardStandings` to hide those pages entirely if you only care about one view.

 ---